 A nominee for election as a director must receive a majority of the votes cast to be elected.
 A majority of the votes cast means that the number of the votes cast "for" a nominee must exceed the number of votes cast "against" that nominee.
 Each shareholder is entitled to only one vote per share in the election of directors and each director nominee is voted upon separately.
 If an incumbent director who is a candidate for re-election is not elected, the director will be deemed to have tendered his or her resignation to the Board of Directors.
-The Nominating and Governance Committee of the Board of Directors (the "Nominating Committee") will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken, and the Board of Directors will be required to act on the Nominating Committee's recommendation and disclose its decision and the rationale for the decision.
+The Nominating Committee will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken, and the Board of Directors will be required to act on the Nominating Committee's recommendation and disclose its decision and the rationale for the decision.

 The nominees for re-election to the Board of Directors are Edward N. Antoian, Sukhinder Singh Cassidy, Harry S. Cherken, Jr., Scott Galloway, Margaret A. Hayne, Richard A. Hayne, Elizabeth Ann Lambert and Joel S. Lawson III.
+The nominee for election to the Board of Directors for the first time is Robert L. Hanson.
 Scott A Belair and Robert H. Strouse are not standing for re-election, and the Company thanks them for their service and many contributions to the Company.
-The Board of Directors has determined that six of the nominees, Messrs.
-Edward N. Antoian, Harry S. Cherken, Jr., Scott Galloway and Joel S. Lawson III, and Mmes.
+The Board of Directors has determined that seven of the nominees, Messrs.
+Edward N. Antoian, Harry S. Cherken, Jr., Scott Galloway, Robert L. Hanson and Joel S. Lawson III, and Mmes.
 Elizabeth Ann Lambert and Sukhinder Singh Cassidy, are independent under the listing standards of the NASDAQ Global Select Market ("NASDAQ").
 The Board of Directors believes that all of its directors possess personal and professional integrity, good judgment, a high level of ability and business acumen, and have performed exceptionally well in their respective time served as directors.